Sparky90001/ShitzzPack/README.md

 This Tool is skidded by @maybeaddi on discord
 Shitzz is selling this tool pack for $4.99 so why not have this for free? :)
+(added a free nitro redeemer too cuz why not)